Skip to content

 The Size of the Prize for Blood Pressure shows:

 And the numbers are huge.
 Across England if just 80% of people with diagnosed high blood pressure were on optimal treatment, over 17,000 heart attacks and strokes would be prevented in just three years with savings to the NHS of almost £200 million.
-This would have a major impact on population health and economy growth: recent modelling suggests that a 20% reduction in cardiovascular events would increase the UK’s GDP by £2.2 billion in 6 years.
+Reduction in social care costs and savings to the wider economy would also be dramatic.

 Size of the Prize for High Cholesterol